Kemp, Raffensperger defend election overhaul bill

-ATLANTA -- Georgia Gov. Brian Kemp and Secretary of State Brad Raffensperger pushed back Tuesday against criticism of the elections overhaul the Republican-controlled General Assembly passed last week.
+ATLANTA - Georgia Gov. Brian Kemp and Secretary of State Brad Raffensperger pushed back Tuesday, March 30, against criticism of the elections overhaul the Republican-controlled General Assembly passed last week (week of March 21).

 Democrats including President Joe Biden and voting rights advocacy groups have slammed the legislation as part of a bid by GOP state lawmakers across the country at voter suppression following Republican defeats in last year’s elections.